natashalisboa/natashalisboa/README.md

 - Become skilled in JavaScript

 #### 👾 Fun facts
-- I love horror movies & games, and blog about it.
+- I love horror movies & games, and I blog about it.
 - I'm a terrible gamer, but I still play and stream anyway.

 #### ☕ Get in touch